Melanin

 This section has been translated automatically.

-The antidiabetic drug metformin inhibits melanogenesis in vitro as well as in vivo (by down-regulation of cAMP).
-The investigations suggest that metformin can also be used in the topical treatment of hyperpigmentation.
+The antidiabetic drug metformin inhibits melanogenesis both in vitro and in vivo (by downregulating cAMP).
+The studies suggest that metformin can also be used in the topical treatment of hyperpigmentation.
+Glutathione also appears to reduce eumelanotic melanogenesis.

 Literature